 Since 2000, the number of reported legionellosis cases has been increasing in both Pennsylvania and the United States overall.
 Pennsylvania had exceptionally high case counts in 2017, 2018, and 2019.
-Although the number of legionellosis cases has been low since COVID-19 arrived Pennsylvania, the expectation is that the number of cases will begin to increase imminently due to a combination of the following.
+Although the number of legionellosis cases decreased in 2020 due to the impact of the COVID-19 pandemic, cases rose in 2021 to near pre-pandemic levels.
+Current expectations are for the number of legionellosis cases in Pennsylvania to increase imminently due to a combination of the following.

-• Seasonality: Legionellosis cases follow a seasonal pattern in Pennsylvania.
-Legionella bacteria grow best in warm, humid, and wet weather, and the majority of Legionella infections occur between May and November each year.

-Building reopenings: Water systems in buildings with low or no occupancy during the COVID-19 shut down are at risk of being contaminated with Legionella which grows well in stagnant water.
-Buildings that reopened without thoroughly flushing and disinfecting their water systems or cleaning and maintaining other devices that use water (such as decorative fountains or cooling towers) may expose individuals to the bacteria.
-Instructions for preparing water systems prior to reopening buildings were described in PA-HAN 507.
+- Seasonality: Legionellosis cases follow a seasonal pattern in Pennsylvania.
+Legionella bacteria grow best in warm, humid, and wet weather, and the majority of Legionella infections occur between May and November each year. - Changes in building occupancy: Legionella grows well in stagnant water.
+For this reason, reductions in water usage due to reduced operation, temporary shutdowns, or changes in building occupancy due to COVID-19 may increase Legionella growth in building water systems.
+Buildings or areas within a building that reopen without thoroughly flushing and disinfecting their water systems or cleaning and maintaining other devices that use water (such as decorative fountains or cooling towers) may expose individuals to the bacteria.
+Instructions for preparing water systems prior to reopening buildings were described in 2020 PA-HAN 507.
+CDC has also posted information on Legionella and building reopenings on their website.

-Legionellosis can manifest as Legionnaires' disease or Pontiac fever.
+Legionellosis can manifest as Legionnaires' disease, Pontiac fever, or extrapulmonary legionellosis.

 - Legionnaires' disease is a severe illness with pneumonia.
 Symptoms are similar to those for COVID-19 and include cough, shortness of breath, fever, muscle aches, and headaches.
 Some patients also experience diarrhea, nausea, and confusion.
 Most patients are hospitalized, and treatment is required.
 The case-fatality rate is about 10% for community-acquired Legionnaires' disease and about 25% for healthcare-acquired disease. - Pontiac fever is a milder illness, frequently characterized by fever and muscle aches.
-Patients with Pontiac fever do not develop pneumonia, do not require treatment, and typically recover within a week.
+Patients with Pontiac fever do not develop pneumonia, do not require treatment, and typically recover within a week. - Extrapulmonary legionellosis is a Legionella infection at a site outside the lungs (e.g., endocarditis, wound infection, joint infection, or graft infection).
+Symptoms and treatment vary according to site of infection.